KRRISHPODDAR/krishpoddar-10698/README.md

 This project can be used to:
 - Calculate household electricity bills
 - Demonstrate slab-based billing logic
-- Serve as a base for advanced billing systems
+- Serve as a foundation for advanced billing systems
-- Help students learn applied programming concepts
+- Help students apply programming concepts to real-world problems

 ---

 ## ⚙️ Features
-- Console-based application
+- Console-based C program
-- Takes consumer details as input
+- Accepts consumer details and units consumed
-- Calculates bill using **slab-based rates**
+- Uses **slab-based billing**
-- Displays total electricity bill in a formatted output
+- Displays formatted bill output
+- Easy to modify and extend

 ---